Disavie/texteditor/README.md

+<h1>Zep - Vimlike text editor<h1>

-terminal text editor that uses 0 libraries.. everything is written by me <br />
+terminal text editor that uses 0 not std libraries.. everything is written by me <br />

 CONTROLS <br />
 type '/' to open the command line <br />